NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 - data objects can be initialised once by the host.
 For instance, in case of a time varying simulation application, the initial data can be prepared at this step (e.g. by assembling the data arrays, or by loading them from a file).
-This is done by means of the several *set* methods of the data objects.
+This is done by means of the several *setarg* method of the kernel objects.
-- once this has been done, the data prepared on the host can be loaded on the client memory by means of the *push* object methods.
+- once this has been done, the data prepared on the host can be loaded on the client memory by means of the *write* method of the queue object.
 This also creates, in case the OpenCL/GL interoperability is supported by the client, a memory share between the OpenCL and the OpenGL frameworks.
-This means the OpenGL frame buffer would be directly able to render the special *point* and *color* data types which have been already allocated on the client by the push methods and constantly updated by the results of the execution of the OpenCL kernels.
+This means the OpenGL frame buffer would be directly able to render the special *float1G* and *float4G* data types which have been already allocated on the client by the write methods and constantly updated by the results of the execution of the OpenCL kernels.
 More specifically, if something has to be plot, the user is supposed to implement the kernels in a ways the point and color data contains such information (e.g. a cloud of points representing a 3D object, etc...).
-- in case the output of the computation is needed elsewhere outside the graphics, it can be retrieved from the client by the host, and therefore copied in the host's memory, by means of the *pop* data object methods.
+- in case the output of the computation is needed elsewhere outside the graphics, it can be retrieved from the client by the host, and therefore copied in the host's memory, by means of the *read* data method of the queue object.
 This can be used, for instance, in order to save the results on a file.

+Among the various data types, the float1G and float4G are special: they are the only data types that can be used for direct graphics rendition of OpenCL data by the OpenGL without passing back and forth between the GPU client and PC host memory, therefore the graphics rendition is very fast.
+For these special data types, an *acquire* and a *release* method of the queue class is provided and must be used in order to prevent memory leakages between OpenCL and OpenGL: they serves as blocking mechanism for the GPU direct memory access (DMA).

+The *graphics user interface* (GUI) is implemented by the instantiation of the opengl object.
+This class has got a *plot* method for plotting the data as well as an *orbit* and *pan* methods in order to navigate the 3D plotting environment and visualizing the graphics from different points of view.
+This can be done in either 3D monographic or stereographic perspective projection, the latter one offering *virtual reality* (VR) side-by-side display splitting.
+All this is automagically done by Neutrino meanwhile the parallel computation is performed.